PLangHQ/plang/Documentation/PrivateKeys.md

-# Plang Private Keys Management Guide
+﻿# Private Keys in Plang

-Welcome to the comprehensive guide for managing private keys in the Plang programming environment.
-This document is crafted to assist developers in securely handling private keys, ensuring the integrity and confidentiality of their applications.
-Plang is compatible with Windows, Linux, and macOS, and this guide will cover the nuances of working with private keys across these platforms.
+In Plang, private keys are crucial for various operations, including encryption, blockchain activities, and messaging.
+This document provides a comprehensive guide on how private keys are managed, stored, and exported within the Plang environment.

-## Storing Private Keys
+## Storage of Private Keys

-In Plang, private keys are stored within a SQLite database located at `.db/system.sqlite`.
-It is important to emphasize that these keys are stored in plaintext and are not encrypted within the database.
+All private keys in Plang are stored in a SQLite database located at `.db/system.sqlite`.
+It is important to note that these keys are not encrypted, so securing access to this file is critical.

-### Root Private Key Storage
+### Default Storage Paths

-The root private key is stored in a global `system.sqlite` database.
-The path to this database is dependent on the operating system you are using:
+The default path for the `system.sqlite` file varies depending on the operating system:

 - **Windows**: `C:\Users\[Username]\AppData\Roaming\plang\.db\system.sqlite`
 - **Linux**: `/home/[Username]/plang/.db/system.sqlite`
 - **macOS**: `/Users/[Username]/plang/.db/system.sqlite`

-Please replace `[Username]` with your actual username on the system.

-### Private Key Varieties
+If Plang does not have permission to write to these locations, it will default to writing in the directory from which Plang is executed.

+## Types of Private Keys

-Plang manages three distinct types of private keys:
+Plang can create up to four types of private keys, depending on the modules in use:

-1. **Encryption Keys**: These keys are used to encrypt and decrypt data, ensuring that sensitive information remains secure.
+1. **Identity Keys**: Always created and used to encrypt and decrypt data.
+[Learn more about Identity Keys](./Identity.md)
+2. **Encryption Keys**: Created upon first use for data encryption and decryption.
-2. **Blockchain Keys**: These keys are essential for signing requests, enabling `%Identity%` (refer to [Identity](./Identity.md) for more details), and facilitating other blockchain-related actions.
+3. **Blockchain Keys**: Created upon first use for blockchain-related actions.
-3. **Nostr Keys**: These keys are utilized for sending and receiving messages within the Nostr protocol.
+4. **Nostr Keys**: Created upon first use for sending and receiving messages.

 ## Exporting Private Keys

-The `ExportPrivateKey` method in ModuleSettings.cs in Plang allows for the exportation of private keys.

-During the export process, Plang will prompt the user with three security questions.
-The responses are then analyzed by a Language Learning Model (LLM) to assess the likelihood of the user being a target of social engineering.
-If the risk is determined to be high, Plang will proactively block the export for a 24-hour period.

-This feature serves as a proof of concept to enhance user protection against social engineering attacks.
+When attempting to export private keys using the `ExportPrivate` method, Plang will prompt the user with three questions.
+The responses are analyzed by a language model to assess the likelihood of the user being deceived.
+If the risk is deemed high, Plang will block the export for 24 hours.
+This feature is a proof of concept aimed at preventing social engineering attacks on unsuspecting users.
+[Read more about this feature](https://ingig.substack.com/p/exporting-private-keys-in-plang).

-### Security Considerations

-Developers must handle private keys with extreme caution due to their sensitive nature.
-While Plang includes security features to aid developers, it is imperative to adhere to key management and security best practices within your applications.

-## Backup Recommendations
+## Backup of Private Keys

-It is advisable to regularly back up critical private keys to prevent loss of access or data.
-Ensure that backups are stored securely and are accessible only to authorized personnel.
+Backing up critical private keys is essential, especially in the early versions of Plang (v.0.1), as the language does not provide any automated backup solutions.
+Users must manually back up their keys to ensure data security and continuity.

-## Conclusion
+## Additional Reading

-This guide has outlined the key aspects of private key management within the Plang environment.
-By familiarizing yourself with the storage paths, key types, and the exportation process, you can confidently secure private keys in your development practices.
-Remember, prioritizing security is paramount when dealing with cryptographic materials.
+For those interested in the topic of private keys, consider reading this blog post about sharing private keys between two computers: [Plang and Local-First](https://ingig.substack.com/p/plang-and-local-first).
+Note that sharing Identity Keys between devices is not recommended.
+Each device should maintain its own identity, and services should support multiple identities per user.